 6.1.2 Liberal Studies ITEP students will satisfy the CSULB CTC approved subject matter preparation program with successful completion of their degree requirements.
 ITEP students do not need to take the CSET exam.

 7.1 Candidates may petition to have a maximum of 12 units of credential courses taken as an undergraduate transferred to post-bac units.
 Students must fill out a “Petition to Earn Post Bac Credit in the Senior Year.”
 This must be done prior to graduating with the undergraduate degree.
 These units must be upper division and may not be counted toward the undergraduate degree or be any part of the required 120 units for graduation.

-8.1 To advance to student teaching, candidates must submit an application by April 1st for summer/fall student teaching or November 1st for spring student teaching.
+8.1 To advance to student teaching, candidates must submit an application by March 15th for fall student teaching or October 1st for spring student teaching.
 Student teaching applications will not be accepted after the deadline.

 8.2 Student teaching applications must include the following:

 8.2.2 Passing CSET: Multiple Subjects scores or verification of completion of a CTC approved subject matter program.

 8.2.3 Completion of pedagogy courses with at least 3.0 GPA and no grade lower than “C”

 8.2.4 Valid CTC fingerprint clearance (Certificate of Clearance)

 8.2.5 Verification of a valid, negative tuberculosis test (valid for 4 years) or chest x-ray (valid for 8 years).